dougeby/IntuneDocs/intune/early-edition.md

 When using the Company Portal option, Azure Active Directory multi-factor authentication can be enforced without blocking these enrollment methods.

 When using the Company Portal option, Intune skips user authentication in the iOS Setup Assistant for user affinity enrollment.
 This means that the device is initially enrolled as a userless device, and so won't receive configurations or policies of user groups.
 It will only receive configurations and policies for device groups.
 However, Intune will automatically install the Company Portal app on the Device.
 The first user to launch and sign in to the Company Portal app will be associated with the device in Intune.
-At this point the user will receive configurations and policies of their user groups.
+At this point, the user will receive configurations and policies of their user groups.
 The user association cannot be changed without re-enrollment.

 ### Intune support for multiple Apple DEP / Apple School Manager accounts <!-- 747685 -->
 Intune will support enrolling devices from up to 100 different Apple Device Enrollment Program (DEP) or Apple School Manager accounts.
 Each token uploaded can be managed separately for enrollment profiles and devices.
 A different enrollment profile can be automatically assigned per DEP/School Manager token uploaded.
 If multiple School Manager tokens are uploaded, only one can be shared with Microsoft School Data Sync at a time.